haowang666/POS603-Lab/2018-R-Workshop/Readme.md

 # Jan 05 R wokshop

-This one day workshop is a gentle introduction to R.
+This one day workshop is a gentle introduction to R. [click here]() for the Rmd codes.

 R is an integrated suite of software facilities for data manipulation, calculation and graphical display.
 Among other things it has